 The overarching principles of integrity, objectivity and independence established by this Ethical Standard are set out below together with the related supporting ethical provisions.
-Cross references are given to the Sections in Part B of this Ethical Standard that establish related requirements and/or guidance.
+Cross references are provided that establish related requirements and/or guidance.

 Integrity and Objectivity

 Overarching Principle